1. Policy statement

 1.3.1 Residents are treated in a fair and consistent way.

-1.3.2 Housing Leeds staff and partners are aware of Housing Leeds’ approach to the prevention, management and rectification of instances of damp & mould and are trained and suitably competent to deliver this approach.
+1.3.2 Housing Leeds staff and partners are aware of Housing Leeds’ approach to the prevention, management and rectification of instances of damp and mould and are trained and suitably competent to deliver this approach.

 1.3.3 A safe and healthy internal environment is provided to all residents.